The 2007-08 Subprime Mortgage Meltdown, Personally

 But potentially the worse feedback for me professionally came from UBS’ municipal bond department.
 They cared about what I said about Ambac and other bond insurers because many of the municipal bonds they traded and held in inventory were insured by these companies.
 I hadn’t given them a heads-up about my talk.
 I should have, but frankly, I didn’t think about municipal bonds!

 These base and stress case losses fed into Moody’s and S&P’s subprime bond and ABS CDO analysis.
-The practical effect of the assumptions was that to retain a AAA rating, a bond insurer had to be able to withstand losses in its insured portfolio arising from 19% losses on 2006 subprime mortgage loans.[5]
-Meanwhile, Tom base-case loss assumption for 2006-vintage mortgage loans was 19.7%.
+The practical effect of the assumptions was that to retain a AAA rating, a bond insurer had to be able to withstand losses in its insured portfolio arising from a stress-case 19% loss on 2006 subprime mortgage loans.[5]
+Meanwhile, Tom’s base-case loss assumption for those same loans was 19.7%.
 Tom’s base case prediction was higher than the stress test Moody’s (and I guess S&P) used to award triple-A ratings!
 The difference between Tom’s expected losses on 2007-vintage loans over the rating agencies’ triple-A stress case must have been even greater.

 But my boss, Laurie Goodman, had my back against my critics.
 She took a call from a managing director in UBS’ municipal bond business, and I could hear her side of the conversation across our trading floor desk.
 Several times, “Well, that’s his opinion.”
 And then finally, “No I don’t think we need a meeting, there’s nothing to discuss.”